MORDI-David-OCC2/Hardware-and-Virtualisation-24-25/README.md

 1. First, install Docker.
 On Windows, you need to download and install Docker Desktop.
 2. Run Docker Desktop, so that the Docker daemon is running.
 You can then minimise the Docker Desktop window or even close the window, Docker will continue running in the background.

 ![Docker Desktop is running](images/docker_compose.png)

 3. Open VS Code and open the project folder.

 ![Open the project folder in VS Code](images/open_folder.png)

-4. You should see the "Reopen in Container" message appear.
-Click to switch to the Dev Container.
+4. **Once the project folder is opened in VS Code**, you should see the "Reopen in Container" message appear in the bottom right corner of the window.
+Click "Reopen in Container" to switch to the Dev Container.

 ![Cleck on "Reopen in Container"](images/open_in_dev_container.png)

 The end result is that VS Code, while running on your host computer, runs as if it was connected to the exact same device that was used to develop this HAL.
 This guarantees you have the exact same software installed, the same extensions, etc.

 If you do not want to use a Dev Container, you can read the `Dockerfile` file and see what software needs to be installed, and how it is installed.
+But the best way remains to use the Dev Container!

-## Exemples
+## Examples

 Examples are provided in the `examples/` folder.
 They showcase how to use the library to use specific features: I2C, SPI, USART and GPIO.

 ### Building the example

-Building an example is veary simple.
+Building an example is very simple.
 The example and the target must be specified when invoking `cargo build`.
 For instance:

     cargo build --example gpio --target thumbv7m-none-eabi

+(Unless the target is already specified in `.cargo/config.toml`.)

 ### Running the example